 P.S.
 My work documenting the results of the Chernobyl and Fukushima disasters has been noticed by many television stations around the world.
 Two of them, TBS in Japan and ARD in Germany, decided to accompany me during my recent visits to Fukushima.
 Both reports were issued to commemorate the 5th anniversary of the disaster.
 They can be seen below (click the CC icon on the lower right-hand corner of the player to turn on the desired language version).

-TBS REPORT – “FUKUSZIMA SEEN THROUGH THE EYES OF A FOREIGN PHOTOGRAPHER”
+TBS REPORT – “FUKUSHIMA SEEN THROUGH THE EYES OF A FOREIGN PHOTOGRAPHER”

 ARD REPORT – “JAPAN – JOURNEY THROUGH APOCALYPSE”

 P.P.S.
 If you want to keep an eye on my trips to Fukushima and Chernobyl, follow me on Facebook or add me as a friend.

 2015 – FUKUSHIMA

 2015 – WINTER IN THE ZONE